sophienyaa/NodeDHT/README.md

 ```
 Note the `Environment=...` lines, set any configuration options here such as serial port, MQTT broker, interval, etc.

-2. Name this file `nodejbd.service` and save it in `/etc/systemd/system`
+2. Name this file `nodedht.service` and save it in `/etc/systemd/system`

 3. Run the following commands: